 Hello, SHOTKIT followers!
-My name is Mackenzie Stroh and I am a New York-based photographer specializing in studio and environmental portraiture.
+My name is Mackenzie Stroh and I am a New York-based photographer specializing in studio and environmental portraiture (guide).
 I have been a professional photographer for 16 years, working for a wide range of editorial and advertising clients.

 I grew up in Western Canada and my love of photography began at age 12, when I took an introductory B+W photo class in junior high.
 The first camera I ever used was the workhorse Pentax K1000—and I spent a good part of my high school years using that camera to make portraits of my friends in a makeshift “studio” in our basement.